-As we all perfectly know, designers are narcissists; programmers are nerds, and whoever wears a tie must be a clueless jerk.
+Designers are narcissists, programmers are nerds, and whoever wears a tie must be a jerk.
 Designers, programmers and business people love to hate each other.
-That’s why we keep them separated.
+That’s why we keep them separated…

 It hangs in the headquarters of Google, Microsoft, Facebook, WordPress, and Yahoo!
 Japan.
 Even the CERN in Geneva has its own copy.
 The WTM4 poster has caused quite a stir.

 Blog comments have an innate communication problem: You can’t discuss and moderate the discussion at the same time.

 Der wichtigste Antrieb, sich für ein soziales Netzwerk wie Facebook anzumelden, ist das Bedürfnis, Leute auszuspionieren, die man nicht physisch trifft.